sitetester/menu-builder/README.md

 #### DB Schema
 DB schema is defined in menu-task/config/doctrine/
-To generate the necessary schema in database, run "php bin/console doctrine:schema:update --force" at root of the project.
+To generate the necessary schema in database, run ```php bin/console doctrine:schema:update --force``` at root of the project.

 ####  Populating the database
 To populate the database, you can use "AUTO CLICK" Google Chrome extension, while disabling the show "Add Product" form in code.